What is the best kegel exerciser?

 Material: Medical Silicone

-Pros: Inbuilt workouts, instant feedback, adjusts to your needs, compact, discreet
+Pros: Inbuilt workouts, instant feedback, adjust to your needs, compact, discreet

-We highly recommend this device if you struggle with motivation for your pelvic floor exercises.
-It’s pricey so you’ll probably want to justify getting as much use from it as possible.
+I highly recommend this device if you struggle with motivation for your pelvic floor exercises.
+It’s pricey, so you’ll probably want to justify getting as much use from it as possible.
 You can even challenge yourself with 6 inbuilt programs to give your pelvic floor a full work out.
 Set yourself targets and build up your speed and strength which physiotherapist recommend.

-This is a great little device, however you will need an IOS device to use it.
+It’s a great little device, however, you will need an IOS device to use it.
 If you’re not keen on using a device which requires some personal info to sign on to then give it a miss.

 Nurse Hatty Premium Kegel Kit